aydotvin/webpack_setup/react_ts/README.md

 		"skipLibCheck": true /* Skip type checking of declaration files. */, "forceConsistentCasingInFileNames": true /* Disallow inconsistently-cased references to the same file. */, "resolveJsonModule": true,
-		"removeComments": true
+		"removeComments": true,
-		// "allowJs": true 			/* Allow javascript files to be compiled.
+		"allowJs": true 			/* Allow javascript files to be compiled.
 Useful when migrating JS to TS */,
 		// "checkJs": true 			/* Report errors in .js files.
 Works in tandem with allowJs. */, },
 	"include": ["src/**/*"] //	Tell TS to monitor everything inside the src folder